arnehuang/arnehuang.github-io/_posts/2018-09-14-The Inefficiency of Veganism.md

 <br/>

-**What specifically has to happen in order for animals to stop suffering?**
+What **realistically** has to happen in order for animals to stop suffering for our food?

 When asked, most vegans have never thought about these questions.
 They think about what they can do.
-Not what must happen to solve the problem.
+Not what must happen scientifically, economically and socially to solve the problem.

 I compare veganism to donating.
 We all like donating.
 Giving a dollar to a starving child in Africa _feels good_.